carinnant/fotovolt/README.md

 Game elements such as theme and flow of actions were created with Unity (free version 5.5.0) and the bi-dimensional graphical design with the Adobe Photoshop CC.
 Developed in C\#, the game currently only runs on desktops with the Windows operational system.
 There may be compatibility issues.

+Fotovolt was developed as a Master Project, at the University of Campinas - Unicamp/Limeira/Brazil.
+We acknowledge the São Paulo Research Foundation (FAPESP - Process 2017/13805-8) and Improvement of Higher Education Personnel (CAPES/Brazil).
+We also thank the technical support of the Remote Experimentation Lab (RExLab).